pawatsethaput/OpenBank/REST-API-V1.2.md

 #Accounts
 *Baseline*

 Returns the list of accounts at BANK_ID that the user has access to.
 For each account the API returns the account ID and the available views.

-If the user is not authenticated via OAuth, the list will contains only the accounts providing public views.
+If the user is not authenticated via OAuth, the list will contains the accounts providing public views.
+If the user is authenticated, the list will contain accounts the user has non-public permissions for (i.e. can access non-public views) BUT WILL NOT INCLUDE public accounts that the user has no special access to.
+This behaviour was not originally intended but has been preserved to maintain compability with any applications expecting this behaviour.
+This call in version 1.2.1 has a different behaviour, namely that public accounts to which the user has no special access to will be included when authenticated, so please make note of this when upgrading.

 NOTE: the view json returned from the API contains the field hide_metadata_if_alias, which does not match the field name of hide_metadata_if_alias_used that is expected when creating or updating a view.
 This is fixed in newer versions of the API.

 **Request:**
 Verb: GET
 URL: /banks/BANK_ID/accounts

 **Response:**
 HTTP code: 200
 Body:

     {